Eligibility for Federal Financial Aid

 NWHSU’s Policy of Satisfactory Academic Progress (SAP) requires a student to meet both a Scholastic Standard (qualitative-grade requirement) and a Program Standard (quantitative-work completed).
 Supportive services are available through the Office of Student Affairs to help ensure scholastic success.
 A student who does not meet the SAP requirements may lose eligibility to receive Federal Title IV aid and all sources of institutional aid.

-An aid-recipient’s Satisfactory Academic Progress will be monitored at the end of each grading period to establish the student’s eligibility to continue receiving financial aid.
+An aid-recipient’s Satisfactory Academic Progress will be monitored at the end of each Academic term (Fall, Winter, and Summer trimesters) to establish the student’s eligibility to continue receiving financial aid.

 For more information, refer to the Financial Aid section of the University Catalog.

 Criteria for satisfactory academic progress